bleupen/halacious/README.md

 to true will help catch typos during development.
 Default: `false`
 - `relsPath` - the route path to the rels documentation root.
 Default: `/rels`
 - `relsAuth` - the hapi authentication setting to use for the documentation routes.
 Default: `false`
+- `relsTemplate` - a boolean true/false. if true, rels documentation uses the default template.
+Default: `true`
 - `autoApi` - setting this to `true` will automatically create a root api handler to seed your client application.
 Default: `true`
 - `apiPath` - the route path to the api root.
 Default: `/api`
 - `apiAuth` - the hapi authentication setting to use for the api route.
 Default: `false`